catalystgo/protosync/README.md

 ## Milestones 🎯

-### Features 🚀
+### Features / Fixes

-- [ ] Add goreleaser to the project
-- [ ] Add build and release pipeline (docker/goreleaser), each deploy should create a new release with tag and latest release
-- [ ] Add method/way to use auth tokens for private repos
+- [ ] Add method/way to use auth tokens for private repositories

-### Fixes 🛠

-- [ ] If the URL redirects to another *NON* proto file then the tool should not download the file, for example redirecting to a HTML page
+- [ ] If the URL redirects to another NON-proto file then the tool shouldn't download the file